mirror/dd-wrt/src/router/openssl3/NOTES-NONSTOP.md

 The c99 compiler is required for building OpenSSL from source.
 While c11 may work, it has not been broadly tested. c99 is the only compiler prerequisite needed to build OpenSSL 3.0 on this platform.
-You should also have the FLOSS package installed on your system.
-The ITUGLIB FLOSS package is the only FLOSS variant that has been broadly tested.

 Threading Models
 ----------------

-OpenSSL can be built using unthreaded, POSIX User Threads (PUT), or Standard POSIX Threads (SPT).
+OpenSSL can be built either using the POSIX User Threads (PUT) threading model, or with threading support disabled.
 Select the following build configuration for each on the TNS/X (L-Series) platform:

- * `nonstop-nsx` or default will select an unthreaded build.
+ * `nonstop-nsx` or default will select an unthreaded 32-bit build.
+ * `nonstop-nsx_64` selects an unthreaded 64-bit memory and file length build.
  * `nonstop-nsx_put` selects the PUT build.
- * `nonstop-nsx_64_put` selects the 64 bit file length PUT build.
+ * `nonstop-nsx_64_put` selects the 64-bit memory and file length PUT build.

- * `nonstop-nsx_spt_floss` selects the SPT build with FLOSS.
-FLOSS is required for SPT builds because of a known hang when using SPT on its own.
+The SPT threading model is no longer supported as of OpenSSL 3.2.

+The PUT model is incompatible with the QUIC capability.
+This capability should be disabled when building with PUT.

 ### TNS/E Considerations